-Note: If you are transporting a portion of a carcass that does not have a tag (e.g. the animal was divided or quartered at your hunt camp prior to final transport), you must be prepared to provide information about the tag holder (e.g. name, Outdoors Card number, licence number, validation number) the animal (antlered or antlerless (deer), sex and age) and details of the hunt (e.g. date and location of kill) if requested by a conservation officer.
+When transporting part of or a portion of a carcass that does not have a tag (e.g. the animal was divided or quartered at your hunt camp prior to final transport), you must be prepared to provide information about the tag holder (e.g. name, Outdoors Card number, licence number, validation number) the animal (antlered or antlerless (deer), sex and age) and details of the hunt (e.g. date and location of kill) if requested by a conservation officer.
 See the General Regulations section (p.37) for additional requirements if you are shipping or transporting wildlife in containers.